social-protocols/social-protocols.github.io/content/resources.md

 hide:  true
 ---

 *This is a curated list of resources we found helpful along the way.
-(Links to commercial websites are not affiliate links.)*
+Links to commercial websites are **not** affiliate links.
+If you spot any errors (e.g., if we have done a poor job summarizing your article or project), feel free to [raise an issue](https://github.com/social-protocols/social-protocols.github.io/issues).
+If you have something you think we should read, raise an issue as well and use the provided template "Suggested Reading".*

 ## Education and Theory